 Arsène continues to set records as the club’s longest-serving manager - this is his 20th season of a hugely-successful era at the helm.

 The Frenchman took the reins on October 1, 1996, and since then has presided over more victories, posted a higher win ratio and brought home more trophies than any of his predecessors.

 His first silverware with the club came in the form of a domestic ‘double’ in 1997/98, a feat matched in 2001/02.
 Memorably, he then guided the team to a remarkable unbeaten league title - the only one achieved in the modern era - in 2003/04.
-On top of this, there have been two more FA Cup wins during his reign and a Champions League final appearance in 2006.
+On top of this, there have been five more FA Cup wins during his reign and a Champions League final appearance in 2006.